 - that the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level. - that the Scheme should be fully funded on a technical provisions basis (ie the asset value should be at least that of its liabilities on this basis).
 The Trustee is aware that there are various measures of funding, and has given due weight to those considered most relevant to the Scheme. - that the Scheme has a long-term journey plan in place, including a secondary funding target (which has been agreed with the Company) which is designed to help it achieve full funding between 31 March 2028 and 31 March 2033 on a self-sufficiency basis.
-Progress against this long-term journey plan is assessed and reported on a regular basis with progress being measured against a set of short-term milestones.
+Progress against this long-term journey plan is assessed and reported on a regular basis.